Nitin-GH/Lenovo-TB-8504X/README.md

 # **7. There are two methods to go into ELD mode**

- **method 1. connect your Tab to pc and select fil tranfer mode if not done before in usb deubgging and then open adb command prompt and type**
+ **method 1. connect your Tab to pc and select file tranfer mode if not done before in usb deubgging and then open adb command prompt and type**
    ~~~bash
    adb reboot edl
    ~~~